farmOS/farmOS/docs/hosting/updating.md

 **Note that automatic updates through Drupal's UI are disabled by farmOS** See [https://drupal.org/node/3136140] for more information.

+**Security Updates**
+Some security updates can't wait till the next main release of farmOS.
+So if you got a security warning in your farmOS or read about a important drupal update, you should check if there is a development update for farmOS available (normally released on the same day).
+You can find the development updates at the bottom of [https://drupal.org/project/farm] (the same page as the normal updates) by the headline "Downloads".

+**Checking your version**
+You can see your installed version under '/admin/reports/status'.

 ## Update procedure

 Updating farmOS is basically the same process as [updating Drupal core].
 The